usd-business-analytics-club/usd-business-analytics-club/README.md

 👉 [**View Projects Folder**](https://github.com/usd-business-analytics-club/projects/)

-Each project includes instructions, starter code, and datasets you can build from.
+Each project includes instructions, and datasets you can build from.

 ---